premAI-io/premsql/docs/evaluation/dataset.md

 - `question_id`: An integer representing the unique identifier for the question.
 db_id: A string indicating the database identifier where the query will be executed.
 - `question`: A string containing the natural language question that needs to be converted to SQL.
 - `evidence`: A string providing a brief explanation or formula that supports the formation of the SQL query.
-This acts as the domain knowledge needed around the database and tables inside the database.
+This acts as the domain knowledge needed about the database and its tables.
 - `SQL`: A string representing the SQL query generated to answer the natural language question.
 This is the ground truth.
 - `difficulty`: A string indicating the level of difficulty of the SQL query, such as "simple," "medium," or "hard."